 WHAT IS THE NORTHPORT PROJECT?

-The main goal of the Northport Project is to provide Northport, Washington residents with accurate health information, educational workshops, FREE annual health screenings, and the opportunities to participate in programs such as the Cumulative Impacts Project, which is dedicated to bringing together scientists, researchers and communities affected by chronic exposure to environmental toxins.
+The main goal of the Northport Project is to create a program to provide the community of Northport, Washington with accurate health information, educational workshops, FREE annual health screenings, and the opportunities to participate in the ongoing EPA study of the environment and human health issues linked to the heavy metal toxins Teck, a Canadian smelter, recklessly released into our environment for over a Century.

 Small communities are finally getting the chance to have a voice.
-The Northport Project will supply residents with informative, educational programs to help them better understand what toxins they have been, and currently are being, exposed to while providing ways to aid them in protecting their health.
-Most importantly, it will give the residents with health issues a chance to receive free medical assistance, as well as provide free annual health screenings and physicals to all Northport residents.
-Due to the many health issues linked to chronic exposure to the toxins found above safety levels in their outdoor air, water and soil, the free annual health screenings and physicals will monitor the health of Northport residents and hopefully catch diseases, cancers and illnesses at an early (and treatable) stage.
+The Northport Project will aim to provide residents with informative, educational programs to help them better understand what toxins they have been, and currently are being, exposed to while providing ways to aid them in protecting their health.
+Most importantly, we hope to offer free annual health screenings and hair element and blood testing.
+Due to the many health issues linked to chronic exposure to the toxins found above safety levels in Northport’s air, water and soil, the free annual health screenings and testing would monitor resident’s accumulation of heavy metal toxins.
+There is little known on the specific health issues linked to chronic exposure to multiple heavy metal toxins, through multiple routes of exposure.
+By monitoring the resident’s health annually hopefully the health issues can be diagnosed at an early (and treatable) stage.

 Although many diseases, cancers and illnesses have already been diagnosed in residents, past and present, early detection will save lives.